Difficulty: ★★☆☆☆

 sudo update-grub

-AND - Reboot normally if you had to add one of these parameters and come back here to read the rest of the blurb…
+- Reboot normally and come back here to read the rest of the blurb…

 There is a special Sys tem R e q uest key on most keyboards called SysRq on all English language and most international keyboards.